EstenGrove/BashCommandLine-Snippets/CustomScripts/Scripts.md

 -----
 ## __Examples of Bash Loops__
 ###### Using "for...do" loop
-Print all names in a list using a "for...do" loop:
+Print all names in a list using a "for...do" loop.
+For every name in names print it with the "counter".
 ```
 ** EXAMPLE 1: FOR LOOP
-   -For every "name" in "names"

 #!/bin/bash

 names='Cartman Stan Kyle Kenny Butters'